 If you are planting now, you can follow some guidelines to help make things go smoothly.

 1. Give your plants a good watering prior to planting.

 Tucking them in the ground while fully hydrated will ensure that there is already moisture in the soil and it will help them withstand the planting process.
 Choosing a cloudy day or planting early in the morning before the sun is on full blast will keep the roots from drying out if exposed during the process.

-2. After you plant, add a thin layer of quality mulch (pulverized hardwood, leaf or compost) to the top to prevent evaporation and to keep soil in place.
+2. After you plant, add a thin layer of mulch (we are digging large chip mulch these days) to the top to prevent evaporation, limit weed seed germination and to keep soil in place.
 2" should do it.